Kunoichi (TV series): Kunoichi All-Stars

 Yuko Mizuno (水野 裕子, Mizuno Yuko) - After almost completing the Final Stage in the 2nd and 3rd Competitions, she was thought to be the most likely competitor to complete the Final Stage, and was once thought to be the "Queen of Kunoichi".
 In the 3rd Competition, Yuko missed the button by 0.2 seconds.
 That was later similar to Makoto Nagano in Sasuke 12 (he reached the top of Final Stage's tower and missed the red button by 0.11 seconds).
 Since then, she has only made it to the Third Stage once (in the 5th competition), and hasn't passed the First Stage in the 4th, 6th and 7th competition.
 Besides being a Kunoichi competitor, she is also a celebrity athlete, and a regular Sasuke competitor.
 Fans also call her Ms. Kunoichi, for her similar status to Mr. Sasuke, Katsumi Yamada.
 As of 2008 she has cleared the first stage three times, the second stage three times and the third stage twice.
 She is also known as the Katsumi Yamada of Kunoichi.
 In 2024, She was return to competed in Sasuke world cup 2024 as Team Japan Legend.
 In Kunoichi 12th competition, She was cleared first and second stage again, but failed Sidewinder in Third Stage.

 Maho Tanaka (田中真帆, Tanaka Maho) - She is a professional snowboarder/wakeboarder.
 Maho was considered an All-Star of Kunoichi by the second time she has competed.
 She is known for her impressive speed nearly matching Ayako Miyake's records.
 Also she made it to the Final Stage during her second appearance, in the 6th tournament, where she completed the Third Stage most difficult obstacle, Domino Hill, at a very quick pace, that exceed any competitors' time who attempted or completed that obstacle (including Ayako Miyake).
 As she made it past the first three stages, it seems that she wasn't nervous about any obstacles standing in her way, but by the time she reached the Final Stage, she was unsure about her footing, constantly looking down, and began to lose speed on the Brick Climb, which by the time she completed time was already up.
 In the 7th tournament, she was the only competitor to reach the Third Stage, however she was defeated by the obstacle that she had defeated in the previous tournament, Domino Hill.
 In Kunoichi 8 she was eliminated when she wasn't one of the top two in her group to finish the first stage.
 As of 2010 she has cleared the first stage twice, the second stage twice and the third stage once.

-Kunoichi Shin-Sedai
+Kunoichi New Stars

 Ayano Oshima (大嶋 あやの, Oshima Ayano) - Former Shinkin Bank employee, who now works as a kids personal trainer and is also the protégé of SASUKE veteran Kawaguchi Tomohiro.
 She has competed in both Sasuke and Kunoichi.
 In Kunoichi 12 she became the fourth woman ever to beat the Final Stage.